 In the third chapter the generation of electricity is being researched.
 Our dependence on the current material grid places a high toll on the current possibilities.
 The infrastructure we use to transport electric energy nearly exists for 150 years.
 All these times we have been rebuilding, expanding and maintaining an infrastructure which originated in the nineteenth century.
 Not only is the very thought of building this extensive grid outdated, also the environmental and social costs that come with the mining of the needed rare earth materials is becoming very high.

 Studio Plastique proposes therefore to reconsider our dependency from this grid.
-By designing and building six small rovers, to be running freely in the exhibition space, self-sufficiency is both researched and questioned.
-The six rovers use possible technologies for this more local and adapted electricity generation, such as solar and wind energy, chemical or hydrogen drive, or human energy.
-All rovers are generating their power on the spot and use it immediately, independently from the grid.
+By designing and building five small explorers, to be running freely in the exhibition space, self-sufficiency is both researched and questioned.
+The six explorers use possible technologies for this more local and adapted electricity generation, such as solar and wind energy, chemical or hydrogen drive, or human energy.
+All explorers are generating their power on the spot and use it immediately, independently from the grid.
 The design projects a world in which we produce and consume electricity on a smaller, decentralized and local scale is envisioned and poses fundamental questions.
 Do we need the electrical mega-structure?
 Should it nowadays still pose such an impact on our environments and social lives?
 Can we redesign a world in which we live more independently, and more self-sufficiently from the grid?